OfflineIMAP/imapfw/README.md

 #### Simple

-imapfw provides nice embedded pre-configured actions for real beginners.
-It can be used as any other software sharing the same goals.
+imapfw provides nice embedded pre-configured actions.
+It can be used like any other software sharing the same goals.

 #### Fast

 imapfw is designed to be fully concurrent.
-It even let the choice of the concurrency backend to use (multiprocessing or threading, for now).
+It even let the choice of the concurrency backend (multiprocessing or threading, for now).
 To take real advantage of this, implemetation is made asynchronous everywhere.

-Mainly relying on UIDs greatly helps to the purpose.
+Mainly relying on UIDs greatly helps to be fast, too.

 #### Good documentation